-Infant mortality rates1-a key indicator of overall health-vary by mother's education and racial or ethnic group in Georgia.
+Infant mortality rates-a key indicator of overall health-vary by mother's education and racial or ethnic group in Illinois.

 - Compared with babies born to the most-educated mothers, babies born to mothers with less education are more likely to die before reaching their first birthdays.
-While the infant mortality rates are highest among babies born to mothers with 12 or fewer years of education, the rate for babies born to mothers with 13-15 years of schooling is 1.5 times that for babies born to mothers with 16 or more years of schooling. - The infant mortality rate among babies born to non-Hispanic black mothers is more than twice the rates seen among babies of non-Hispanic white or Hispanic mothers.
+The infant mortality rates among babies born to mothers with 15 or fewer years of schooling are at least 1.5 times that for babies born to mothers with 16 or more years of schooling. - The infant mortality rate among babies born to non-Hispanic black mothers is approximately 2.5 times the rates seen among babies of non-Hispanic white or Hispanic mothers.

-Comparing Georgia's experience against the national benchmark2 for infant mortality reveals unrealized health potential among Georgia babies across maternal education and racial or ethnic groups.
+Comparing Illinois' experience against the national benchmark for infant mortality reveals unrealized health potential among Illinois babies across maternal education and racial or ethnic groups.
 Infants in every group could do better.